 Located in Simi Valley, California, the Ronald Reagan Presidential Library is open seven days a week with the exceptions of Thanksgiving Day, Christmas Day, and New Years Day.
 At the library, you can see 50 million pages of presidential documents, over one and a half million photos as well as thousands of audio and video tapes.

 Permanent galleries that you can visit include:

-In addition, there are several Air Force One exhibits, several temporary exhibits and a museum shop where you can find commemorative items to add to your collection.
-Learn more by visiting the museum website at The Reagan Foundation.
+In addition, there are several temporary exhibits and a museum shop where you can find commemorative items to add to your collection.

 Ronald Reagan Boyhood Home

-Historians and collectors alike will enjoy a visit to the Ronald Reagan boyhood home.
-Located in Dixon, Illinois, the completely restored home of Ronald from age nine until age twelve, also has a visitor center, a gift shop and space to relax at Reagan Memorial Park.
-Hour of operation vary throughout the year.
+Historians and collectors alike will enjoy a visit to the Ronald Reagan's boyhood home.
+Located in Dixon, Illinois, Reagan called the now completely restored house home from age nine to 12.
+Belonging to the National Register of Historic Places, the charming building also has a visitor center, a gift shop, and space to relax at Reagan Memorial Park.
+Hours of operation vary throughout the year.
 Visit the website for complete information.

 The Ronald Reagan Trail

-While you are in Illinois, take a trip on the Ronald Reagan Trail.
-This self-guided tour begins in Tampico where Ronald was born.
-There is also a small museum there for you to visit.
+While you're in Illinois, take a trip on the Ronald Reagan Trail.
+This self-guided tour begins in Tampico, where Ronald was born.
+There's also a small museum there for you to visit.
 The trail goes through 12 cities that each made a contribution to the life of the president.
-More information about the Trail, visit the official website.

 When Reagan Memorabilia Trickles Down Into Your Collections